 This is a sponsored post written by me on behalf of Tyson Foods, Inc., Circle Foods LLC, and Pinnacle Foods Group LLC.
 All opinions and text are entirely my own.

 We are still busy with summer sports and activities, so I have built up a repertoire of quick and filling summer dinners.
 While we sometimes opt for easy grilled cheese sandwiches, I really prefer the Mexican version: quesadillas!
 This version of the meal makes a hearty dinner and takes less than half and hour to put together.
+Read on to find out how to make simple stuffed quesadillas with tangy salsa!

 When I am looking to make a super quick dinner, I tend to take a little help from the grocery store.
 I grabbed a bag of Tyson® Grilled & Ready® Chicken at Walmart because it is so simple and convenient to make.
 I can take out what I need, heat that much up, and reseal the bag for another meal.
 I heated up the chicken in the microwave while I got to work on the quesadillas.